This Galaxy Defenders review was made after playing through six missions.

 Check out Galaxy Defenders at Amazon

-- Easily our favorite thing about Galaxy Defenders is the open world feel to it.
+- I love the open world feel to Galaxy Defenders.
 The double-sided tiles that make up the different maps in the game do a great job of making you feel like you’re moving around this world taking on different missions.

 - The stories that play out in each of the missions are fully dependent on the actions and interactions of the characters.
 This gives not only a sense of forward movement, but also pulls the you in and gives you a sense of responsibility.
 It makes you feel like the actions you make in your current mission have a real impact on the entire campaign.